Skip to main content

 But even if Trump had given up birtherism in 2011, that still wouldn’t exonerate him from having been a key driver of the racist myth.
 Trump taking credit for bringing birtherism to its “conclusion” is like an arsonist wanting thanks for a fire he started.

-Trump has falsely claimed that the president spent millions of dollars “to keep this quiet” and wrongly suggested that the president’s grandmother confessed to witnessing his birth in Kenya.
+Trump has falsely claimed (link is external) that the president spent millions of dollars “to keep this quiet” and wrongly suggested (link is external) that the president’s grandmother confessed to witnessing his birth in Kenya.